ferraobox/qa-node-javascript-mobile/README.md

 ### Tech solution:

 I've used appium and javascrip because is a useful, fast, and an easy way to develop android test without Android estudio environmnet since is an open source framework.

+This solution is a good decision if yo have a QA automation team dedicated for working with a multiplatform tool.